wouterd/docker-maven-plugin/README.md

 The configuration works as follows:
 - `<images>` contains a list of images to build as `<image>` elements
 - `<id>` for an image specifies the ID you want to use to reference this image in the plugin, for example when starting a container based on a built image.
 - `<files>` contains a list of files to add to the container as `<file>` elements
 - `<keep>` (defaults to false) specifies whether or not the plugin should keep this image or delete it after executing the maven build.
+If false, the image will be deleted as part of the `stop-containers` goal.
+- `<push>` (defaults to false) specifies whether or not the plugin should push this image to a Docker image registry.
+If true, the image will be pushed as part of the `push-images` goal.
+Additionally, when true, the `<keep>` property is ignored and the image will be retained after the container is stopped.
 - `<nameAndTag>` specifies the name and tag for this image, especially useful when keeping the built images.
+It can be in one of the
-It's in the "standard" docker format: `repository:tag`
+    "standard" docker formats: `repository:tag`; or `registry/repository:tag`.

+## `push-images` goal
+The `push-images` goal allows you to push any marked images that were built in a prior execution of the `build-images` goal to a Docker image registry.

+If you wish to push the image to a private registry (that is, a registry other than https://registry.hub.docker.com/ then the host (and port number) of the registry should be incorporated into the `<nameAndTag>` of the image.

+          E.g.
+          myregistry.corpdomain.net:5000/repo:tag

+If the registry is omitted, then https://registry.hub.docker.com/ is assumed.

+## Credentials
+Some registries (including https://registry.hub.docker.com/) will require user credentials to perform specific operations.
+The plugin provides a means to specify these credentials however, at this time they are only used when pushing images.
+These credentials can be specified within the plugin configuration or populated indirectly by Maven properties.

+- `<userName>`, Docker registry user name, defaults to the value of `docker.userName`.
+- `<password>`, Docker registry user password (in plain text), defaults to the value of `docker.password`.
+- `<email>`, Docker registry user email address, defaults to the value of `docker.email`.

 ## Using a SNAPSHOT version
 The releases of this plugin are deployed to maven central, the SNAPSHOT versions are automatically deployed to the Sonatype OSS repository.
 To be able to use the SNAPSHOT versions of this plugin, add the following repository to your project POM or settings.xml: